hbc/NGS_Data_Analysis_Course/sessionIV/lessons/06_biological_databases_Ensembl.md

 ### Ensembl genome browser

 #### Overview
-Ensembl provides a genome browser that acts as a **single point of access to annotated genomes** for mainly vertebrate species.
+Ensembl provides a genome browser that acts as a **single point of access to annotated genomes** for vertebrate species.

 The browser can be used to easily access information at the genome, gene and protein level, such as gene sequence, splice variants, protein domains, genetic variation, homology, and regulatory elements.
 Ensembl imports genome sequences from consortia, which keeps the information consistent with many other bioinformatics projects.